Car Accident Lawyer in Fairfax County

 Even if the offer seems reasonable, it is important to talk to one of our attorneys before agreeing to anything.
 There are likely costs you never considered that we will ensure your settlement has.

 We have your best interests at heart and will advise you regarding next steps.
-If the settlement is not enough, we are not afraid to take your case to court and help you recover the amount of damages you truly deserve.
+If the settlement is not enough, a car accident lawyer is not afraid to take your case to court in Fairfax County and help you recover the amount of damages you truly deserve.

-Our attorneys are here to protect your legal rights by offering quality representation.
+Our car accident attorneys are here to protect your legal rights in Fairfax County by offering quality representation.
 We will file a claim against the parties responsible for your accident and prove your case in court.
 In most cases, this will be the driver of the vehicle that hit your car.
 However, we might also be able to hold car manufacturers, car part manufacturers, and agencies responsible for roadway maintenance liable, depending on the cause of your accident.

 Once we have determined whom we must file against, we will build a case against those parties to prove they are liable for your damages.
 Our case will typically require us to establish the elements of negligence: duty, breach, causation, and damages.